Should I Buy a House Now? | Virginia Beach Real Estate

 Have your financing in order

-Make sure you have a clear idea of what mortgage rates you can get and what type of financing will be available to you.
+Have a clear idea of what mortgage rates you can get and what type of financing will be available to you.
 Try to put 20% down on a house to avoid having to pay private mortgage insurance (PMI).
 Don’t forget to budget for home insurance and closing costs.
 In the end, you don’t want to be suffering from payments you can’t afford.

 Use a network of trusted contractors